• Skip to content

 Technology

-You’ll learn the underlying principles of environmental science, structural engineering, and material systems, and apply these to your own design projects.
-You will be supported by professional architects who will share their knowledge of innovative approaches to how to construct a building.
+You’ll learn the underlying principles of environmental science, structural engineering and material systems, and apply these to your own design projects.
+You will be supported by professional architects who will share their knowledge of innovative approaches to constructing a building.

 Professional Practices